nullstare/ReiLua/API.md

 ---

-> success = RL_DrawTextureTiled( Texture2D texture, Rectangle source, Rectangle dest, Vector2 origin, float rotation, float scale, Color tint )
+> success = RL.DrawTextureTiled( Texture2D texture, Rectangle source, Rectangle dest, Vector2 origin, float rotation, float scale, Color tint )

 Draw part of a texture ( defined by a rectangle ) with rotation and scale tiled into dest